yunielrc/yzsh/src/home/yzsh/themes/user/README.md

 # README

-Plugins created by the user
+Themes created by the user